 - Shaking or trembling

 Changes in thinking and memory.
-Some patients experience difficulty thinking clearly and concentrating after chemotherapy.
-Cancer survivors often refer to this side effect as "chemo brain," while doctors may refer to it as cognitive changes or cognitive dysfunction .
+Some people have trouble thinking clearly and concentrating after chemotherapy.
+Cancer survivors often call this chemo brain.
+Your doctor might call it cognitive changes or cognitive dysfunction .